Kizaki

 Common Mistakes

-• using routes for your whole frontend instead of exposed functions
+• Using routes for your whole frontend instead of exposed functions.

-• creating one broad API-key scope for every integration
+• Creating one broad API-key scope for every integration.

-• using auth: none for convenience instead of actual webhook verification
+• Using auth: none for convenience instead of actual webhook verification.

-• making handlers own business workflows that should live in reusable server code
+• Making handlers own business workflows that should live in reusable server code.

 A Good Mental Model

 Routes are your app's public HTTP shell.
 API keys define which machine callers exist.
-Your schema still owns the structural access model, and your server code still owns the workflow logic.
+Your schema owns the structural access model and your server code owns the workflow logic.
+When those responsibilities stay separate, routes stay easy to reason about.

 On this page